 You can adopt more than one animal at any time as long as you have the time and/or resources to provide great care and a good home.
 If you rent, you must have verification from your landlord that your adoption is approved.

-Yes, a cat adoption is $75.00 plus tax.
+Yes, a cat adoption is $100 including tax.
 (This includes spaying and/or neutering, basic kennel vaccinations, flea treatment, ear checks and a certificate for a free rabies vaccination from our local Animal Care Clinic).
-Dog adoptions are $175.00 plus tax.
+Dog adoptions are $200 including tax.
 (This includes spaying and/or neutering, basic kennel vaccinations, flea treatment, ear checks and a certificate for a free rabies vaccination from our local Animal Care Clinic).

 You are offered an unspecified trial period with your new pet.
 We ask that you contact us right away if things are not working out.
 If you decide you need to return the animal, you will be given a voucher for a another pet at Great River Rescue.

 Yes, all donations are tax deductible.
 We are a 501 c3 licensed facility.